 No. crt.
-PPS's name Timeframe Brief Description of Document The relationship of the PPS with the Interreg VI-A RO-BG No. crt. o Vidin: for the municipalities of Boynitsa and Ruzhintsi; o Vratsa: for the municipalities of Borovan, Vratsa, Kozloduy, Krivodol; o Montana: for municipalities Boychinovtsi, Vulchedrum, Georgi Damyanovo, Montana; o Pleven: for the municipalities of Dolni Dabnik, Kneja, Levski, Pordim; o Veliko Tarnovo: for the municipalities of Veliko Tarnovo, Lyaskovets, Pavlikeni, Svishtov, Strazhitsa, Suhindol; Timeframe integrated plans for urban reconstruction and development (IPGVR), which were in force for the period 2014-2020.
-The goals and priorities of PIRO are determined in accordance with the goals and priorities of the strategic documents for regional and spatial development at higher levels, and are linked to the achievement of results for the territory of the municipality.
-The goals of the plan should reflect local development potentials and focus on solving the specific problems of the municipality.
-The relationship of the PPS with the Interreg VI-A RO-BG investment programs and financial instruments, including cofinanced by European Union funds.
-In line with them is the planning and implementation of integrated approaches to territorial and urban development and local initiatives contributing to the achievement of national goals and priorities for regional and local development.
-In preparing the Interreg VI-A RO-BG 2021-2027 Program, the prepared PIROs have been taken into account.
-The approval and implementation of project proposals under Interreg VI-A RO-BG 2021-2027 Program should comply with the PIRO of the respective municipality on whose territory the project is envisaged, in order to ensure compliance and avoid contradictions.
-Dabnik, Kneja, Levski, Pordim; o Veliko Tarnovo: for the municipalities of Veliko Tarnovo, Lyaskovets, Pavlikeni, Svishtov, o Ruse: for the municipalities of Dve Mogili, Ivanovo, Slivo Pole, Tsenovo; o Silistra: for the municipalities of Glavinitsa, Tutrakan; o Dobrich: for the municipalities of Balchik, Dobrichka (under elaboration) and the town of Dobrich.
+PPS's name Timeframe Brief Description of Document The relationship of the PPS with the Interreg VI-A RO-BG

+o Vratsa: for the (IPGVR), which were in force for the planning and implementation of integrated approaches to

+municipalities of Borovan, period 2014-2020. territorial and urban development and local initiatives

+Vratsa, Kozloduy, The goals and priorities of PIRO are contributing to the achievement of national goals and priorities

+Krivodol; determined in accordance with the for regional and local development.

+o Montana: for goals and priorities of the strategic In preparing the Interreg VI-A RO-BG 2021-2027 Program, the

+municipalities documents for regional and spatial prepared PIROs have been taken into account.

+Boychinovtsi, development at higher levels, and are The approval and implementation of project proposals under

+Vulchedrum, Georgi linked to the achievement of results Interreg VI-A RO-BG 2021-2027 Program should comply with the

+Damyanovo, Montana; for the territory of the municipality.
+PIRO of the respective municipality on whose territory the

+o Pleven: for the The goals of the plan project is envisaged, in order to ensure compliance and avoid

+municipalities of Dolni should reflect local development contradictions.

+Dabnik, Kneja, Levski, potentials and focus on solving the

+Pordim; specific problems of the municipality.

+o Veliko Tarnovo: for the

+municipalities of Veliko

+Tarnovo, Lyaskovets,

+Pavlikeni, Svishtov,

+Strazhitsa, Suhindol;

+o Ruse: for the

+municipalities of Dve

+Mogili, Ivanovo, Slivo

+Pole, Tsenovo;

+o Silistra: for the

+municipalities of

+Glavinitsa, Tutrakan;

+o Dobrich: for the

+municipalities of Balchik,

+Dobrichka (under

+elaboration) and the town

+of Dobrich.